CRISPRlab/CRISPRdisco/README.md

     `wget --quiet https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
     /bin/bash Miniconda2-latest-Linux-x86_64.sh -b -f`

-    `conda install -y -c bioconda -c biocore python=2.7 blast minced hmmer pip pip install --upgrade pip`
+    `conda install -y -c bioconda -c biocore python=2.7 conda install -y -c bioconda "python=2.7.12" "blast=2.6.0" "minced=0.2.0" "hmmer=3.1b2" "conda=4.1.11" `

 3) install CRISPRdisco package with `pip install -e .`

 4) You can then run CRISPRdisco with `disco --help`, as well as import it in python with `import CRISPRdisco`

-5) (optional) Install jupyter notebook

-    conda install -y -c anaconda jupyter
-    conda install -y nb_conda
+5) (optional) Install jupyter notebook conda install -y -c anaconda jupyter conda install -y nb_conda

+# Running in a Jupyter Notebook

+Use one of the following to launch a jupyter notebook inside a Docker container with the CRISPRdisco python and all dependencies installed, from most to least recommended

+## To use docker containers:

+0) On a Ubuntu or debian OS with make, git, and docker installed (use your package manager and see https://www.docker.com/get-docker):

+1) Get code: `git clone https://github.com/CRISPRlab/CRISPRdisco.git; cd CRISPRdisco`

+2) Run Jupyter inside a docker container: `./run_jupyter.sh`

+3) Go to the URL displayed after the container starts and look at the file in the `notebooks/` directory for examples.

+This has to download a 9 GB image, which make take some time depending on your internet connection (8 min in our tests).

+## To make your own docker image if the above code did not run properly:

+0) On a Ubuntu or debian OS with make, git, and docker installed (use your package manager and see https://www.docker.com/get-docker):

+1) Get code: `git clone https://github.com/CRISPRlab/CRISPRdisco.git; cd CRISPRdisco`

+2) Log in to docker hub with `docker login` and make docker images for the CLI with `make setup_nb`

+3) Run Jupoyter inside a docker container: `./run_jupyter.sh`

+4) Go to the URL displayed after the container starts and look at the file in the `notebooks/` directory for examples.

+This has to download a 6.5 GB base Jupyter image and ~4GB additional binary files, which make take some time depending on your internet connection, as well as install the packages (a total of 10 min in our tests).

 # Testing

-After installation, you should be able to run `disco --help` (or `./disco --help` for the docker versions
+After installation, you should be able to run `disco --help` (or `./disco.sh --help` for the docker versions

 for the docker installation method, you can run `make test` or `./test.sh` to compare example input and expected output.